tmmeyer25-jpg/final-project/README.md

-Fish vs Sharks
-A simple arcade-style shooter built with Python and Pygame.
+Fish vs Sharks is a simple arcade-style shooter built with Python and Pygame.
 You play as a small fish defending yourself against a wave of sharks descending from above.
-Gameplay
-Pilot your fish left and right across the bottom of the screen and shoot bubbles upward to take out the sharks before they reach you.
-The longer you survive, the faster and more frequently the sharks appear — so stay sharp.
+Pilot your fish left and right across the bottom of the screen and shoot upward to take out the sharks before they reach you.
+The longer you survive, the faster and more frequently the sharks appear, so stay sharp.
-A-Move left→ / D-Move right/ Space-Shoot
-Scoring
-You earn 10 points per shark destroyed.
-Your final score is shown on the game over screen.
+To move your fish, use the left and right arrow keys or A and D. Press Space to shoot.
+You earn 10 points per shark destroyed, and your final score is shown on the game over screen when a shark reaches you.
-Tips
-Sharks spawn at random horizontal positions and swim straight down — learn to prioritize the ones heading directly for you.
+A few tips to help you last longer: sharks spawn at random horizontal positions and swim straight down, so try to prioritise the ones heading directly toward you.
+Shoot steadily rather than spamming, as there is a limit to how many shots can be on screen at once.
+The game gets progressively harder as your score climbs, so clearing sharks quickly early on gives you more breathing room later.
-You don't have unlimited bullets on screen, so shoot steadily rather than spamming.
-The game gets progressively harder as your score climbs, so an early lead helps.
-What I Enjoyed
-The most satisfying part was drawing the characters entirely with primitive shapes — ellipses, polygons, and circles.
+The most satisfying part of building this was drawing the characters entirely with primitive shapes — ellipses, polygons, and circles.
 It's a small thing, but seeing a flat grey rectangle transform into a recognisable shark with a dorsal fin, a beady eye, and a pale belly stripe felt genuinely rewarding.
-The same goes for the fish: giving it a tail, a top fin, and a little glinting eye made the player character feel alive in a way a plain ellipse never could.
-There's something charming about lo-fi pixel-art style creatures built out of basic geometry.
+The same goes for the player fish: giving it a tail, a top fin, and a little glinting eye made it feel alive in a way a plain ellipse never could.
+There's something charming about creating expressive characters out of nothing but basic geometry.
-Challenges
-The trickiest part was the enemy movement redesign.
-The original sharks moved side-to-side and bounced off walls, which gave the game a classic Space Invaders feel.
-Switching to top-to-bottom movement meant rethinking the spawn logic entirely — sharks no longer needed a starting Y range or a lateral direction, just a random X position and a downward speed.
-Simple in the end, but it required careful cleanup to avoid leftover bounce logic causing weird behaviour.
+The trickiest part was redesigning how the enemies move.
+Originally the sharks travelled side to side and bounced off the walls, which gave the game a classic Space Invaders feel.
+Switching them to move straight downward meant rethinking the spawn logic entirely — sharks no longer needed a starting height range or a left and right direction assigned at spawn, just a random horizontal position and a downward speed.
+It was simple in the end, but it required careful cleanup to make sure no leftover bounce logic was still running and causing odd behaviour.
-What I Learned
-How much game feel comes from speed tuning rather than content.
-Halving a few numbers made the game feel like a completely different experience.
+The biggest thing I took away from this project is how much of a game's feel comes from speed tuning rather than adding new content.
+Adjusting the player speed, bullet speed, enemy speed, spawn rate, and difficulty curve all at once completely changed how the game played.
+Halving a few numbers turned a frantic, punishing experience into something relaxed and approachable.
+It taught me that balancing a game is its own skill, entirely separate from building it